12 Easy Ways to Make the World a Little Nicer

 With the increasing popularity of personal and professional video communication such as Zoom, it’s essential for kids (and some adults) to learn a new set of manners.

 A rude waiter?
 A sarcastic customer service representative?
-Everybody has bad days - especially this past year.
+Everybody has bad days - everybody could be a little nicer.
 Give the person a break and let it go.
 After all, someday soon, you may be the one who needs a pass.

 6. Cough or Sneeze into Your Elbow

 COVID?
 Flu?
 Common Cold?
 This past year has been brutal.
-Take precautions so germs don’t spread.
+Take precautions to prevent the spread of germs.
 Somebody’s life may depend on it.

 7. Ask Before Posting